renpy/renpy/sphinx/source/displaying_images.rst

 In the above example, there are two dissolves.
 But what if we wanted the background to appear instantly, followed by a dissolve of the two characters?
-Simply omitting the first with statement would cause all three images to dissolve in—we need a way to say that the first should be show instantly.
+Simply omitting the first with statement would cause all three images to dissolve in â€“ we need a way to say that the first should be show instantly.

 The with statement changes behavior when given the special value